Loading NuWatt Energy...

 A financing company (the "third-party owner") purchases and installs solar panels on your roof.
 You don't buy the system — you agree to either lease it (fixed monthly payment) or buy the power it produces (PPA, per-kWh rate).

 Because the financing company legally owns the system, it files IRS Form 3468 and claims the 30% Investment Tax Credit under Section 48/48E.
 On a $30,000 system, that's $9,000 back from the IRS.
-The company also claims MACRS depreciation (5-year accelerated schedule + 20% bonus in 2026).
+The company also claims MACRS depreciation (5-year accelerated schedule with 100% first-year bonus, permanently restored under OBBBA).

 The financing company doesn't pocket the ITC — it uses the $9,000+ in tax benefits to reduce your monthly payment.
 This is why lease/PPA payments are typically 20–40% lower than what you'd pay on a standard solar loan without the ITC.